Exemption from studying Irish

 What are multiple and persistent needs?

-Multiple and persistent needs are enduring and severe in nature and significantly impact the student's daily functioning at school.
+A student has a high level of multiple and persistent needs if their needs are enduring and severe in nature and significantly affect their daily functioning at school despite the support of an individualised support programme.

 Exemption for special schools and special classes in mainstream schools

-The following students may be considered exempt and do not need to apply for a certificate of exemption:
+A student is considered exempt and does not need to apply for a certificate of exemption if they are:

-• Students who have previously enrolled in a special school or class
+• A student who has previously enrolled in a special school or class

-• Students who are eligible and have been recommended to enrol in a special school or class.
+• A student who is eligible and has been recommended to enrol in a special school or class.

-School authorities can make decisions about the Irish language learning needs of students who are in special classes.
-However, schools are expected to give students opportunities to take part in Irish language and cultural activities as much as possible.
+Your child’s school can make decisions about the Irish language learning needs of a student in a special class.
+However, schools are expected to provide students with opportunities to take part in Irish language and cultural activities as much as possible.

 You can read more about the exemption from Irish in the Department of Education’s FAQ for parents.